toksaitov/AndroidStudioPortable/Readme.md

 * __Setup-AndroidStudioPortable.ps1__

 	+ Downloads aria2 and unpacks its archive.
-    + Downloads lessmsi and unpacks its archive.
+    + Downloads 7zr to bootstrap extraction of 7-zip archives
-    + Downloads 7-Zip and unpacks its installer with lessmsi.
+    + Downloads 7-Zip and unpacks its installer with 7zr.
-    + Downloads the Android SDK and unpacks its archive with 7-Zip as .Net libraries can't handle long file names inside.
     + Downloads Android Studio and unpacks its archive.
     + Downloads the Oracle JDK installer and unpacks it with 7-Zip.
     + Unpacks `.pack` files in the JDK directory into `.jar` files with the unpack200 utility bundled with the JDK.
-    + Removes all aria2, lessmsi and 7-Zip files with the SDK, Studio, and JDK archives and installers.
     + Generates a batch file to start an Android Studio instance without PowerShell.